 The Digital Logbook

-Once you have completed your paddle you can view a summary of your trip and data in the Digital Logbook.
+Once you have completed your paddle you can view a summary of your route and data in the Digital Logbook.

 Folders

-As well as a data summary you will see the trip has been placed in the Unassigned Folder by default.
+As well as a data summary you will see the session has been placed in the Unassigned Folder by default.
 To move it to another folder, tap on 'Unassigned' and select the folder.

 Adding Photos, Notes, & Craft

-To add photos to the trip, tap on the photo icon, and to add the craft details, tap on Craft (under Summary).
-You can also add notes if you wish - scroll down to the bottom of the trip details screen and you'll see the Notes section.
+To add photos to the session, tap on the photo icon, and to add the craft details, tap on Craft (under Summary).
+You can also add notes if you wish - scroll down to the bottom of the route details screen and you'll see the Notes section.

 Pins & Maps